Long tail: Turnover within the long tail

 There may be an optimal inventory size, given the balance between sales and the cost of keeping up with the turnover.
 An analysis based on this pure fashion model indicates that, even for digital retailers, the optimal inventory may in many cases be less than the millions of items that they can potentially offer.
 In other words, by proceeding further and further into the long tail, sales may become so small that the marginal cost of tracking them in rank order, even at a digital scale, might be optimised well before a million titles, and certainly before infinite titles.
 This model can provide further predictions into markets with long-tail distribution, such as the basis for a model for optimizing the number of each individual item ordered, given its current sales rank and the total number of different titles stocked.

+Long-tailed distributions in diplomacy

+From a given country's viewpoint, diplomatic interactions with other countries likewise exhibit a long tail.
+Strategic partners receive the largest amount of diplomatic attention, while a long tail of remote states obtains just an occasional signal of peace.
+The fact that even allegedly "irrelevant" countries obtain at least rare amicable interactions by virtually all other states was argued to create a societal surplus of peace, a reservoir that can be mobilized in case a state needs it.
+The long tail thus functionally resembles "weak ties" in interpersonal networks.